-Any competitor who cannot produce their digital membership card when requested by an official may be disqualified but can be replaced by a suitably qualified substitute (see 7-2-4b).

-The digital membership card is the primary means of identification and should always be carried.
+Any competitor who cannot produce their digital membership card when requested by an official may be disqualified but can be replaced by a suitably qualified substitute (see 7-2-4c).
+The membership card (digital or otherwise) is the primary means of identification and should always be carried.
 If it is not available (e.g. not yet received) then other forms of photographic identification can be used.